 This paper gives an overview of labour market statistics across the UK’s regions and countries.
 The spreadsheet published alongside this paper includes a ‘profile tool’ where you can select a region and see all data for that region presented in tables and charts.Jump to full report >>

-Between January 2016 and December 2016 part-time working was most prevalent in the South West where 31.3% of those in employment are working part-time.
-Part-time working was least prevalent in London where 22.6% of those in employment were working part-time
+Part-time working was most prevalent in the South West where 30.2% of those in employment were working part-time.
+Part-time working was least prevalent in London where 22.0% of those in employment were working part-time.

-Self-employment was most prevalent in London where 18.9% of those in employment were self-employed.
-Self-employment was least prevalent in the North East where 10.9% of workers were self-employed.
+Self-employment was most prevalent in London where 18.5% of those in employment were self-employed.
+Self-employment was least prevalent in Scotland where 12.4% of workers were self-employed.

-The latest statistics from the Annual Survey of Hours and Earnings show that in April 2016 average weekly earnings for full-time employees was highest in London (£632) and lowest in the North East (£492).
+The latest statistics from the Annual Survey of Hours and Earnings show that in April 2019 average weekly earnings were highest for full-time employees living in London (£699) and lowest in the North East (£531).

-Average weekly earnings for full-time employees are, in real terms, below their pre-recession levels in every region and country except for Northern Ireland.
-Average weekly earnings for full-time employees in Northern Ireland was slightly higher (0.7%) in 2016 than in 2008.
+Average weekly earnings for full-time employees are, after adjusting for changes in prices, below their pre-recession levels in every region and country in the UK except Northern Ireland and Wales.

 Commons Briefing papers CBP-7950